 - Competitive landscape: How many vendors does the lead currently work with (can you realistically compete if the lead gave you an opportunity)?

 Now you might be saying to yourself, where do I get this information?
-You get this information by asking the leads who you are calling on directly in your conversataion.
-Despite all the wonderful lead generation tools in the marketplace (Data.com, Discoverorg.com, Hoovers, etc.) none of those leads are qualified.
+You get this information by asking the leads who you are calling on directly in your phone conversation.
+Despite all the wonderful lead generation tools in the market place, none of their leads are qualified.
 You still need qualify these leads to ensure they meet your lead qualification criteria.

 Qualifying at the Opportunity Level

 This form of qualification is most likely what you thought this entire blog post would focus on.
-Opportunity-level (qualifying job orders or projects) qualification takes place when the sales rep must determine if their prospect has a specific need or challenge that they need to resolve and whether or not he or she (and their team) can resolve it for the customer.
-When it comes to qualifying opportunities there are a few questions to consider.
+Opportunity-level qualification takes place when the sales rep must determine if their prospect has a specific need or challenge that they need to resolve and whether or not he or she (and their team) can resolve it for the customer.
+When it comes to qualifying opportunities or qualifying job orders, there are a few qualifying questions to consider.
 Here I lay out those questions for you.

-Effective qualification at all three levels is the key to sales success.
-People who know me have heard me say (on many ocassions) that you can be an average sales rep (skill-wise) but if you are good and diligent with qualifying at all three levels you will have plenty of success.
-Your ability to identify and qualify good fit prospects will make or break your business.
+Asking effective sales qualification questions at all three levels is the key to sales success.
+People who know me have heard me say (on many occasions) that you can be an average sales rep (skill-wise) but if you are good and diligent with qualifying at all three levels you will have plenty of success.
+Your ability to identify and qualify good fit prospects and opportunities will make or break your sales success.